EBIBioStudies/BioStd-Backend/README.md

  [http://localhost:8586/biostd/test/testLogin.html](http://localhost:8586/biostd/test/testLogin.html)

 ### Session Key
-There are two mechanisms to get an session key to be used for the requests to the backend:
+There are two mechanisms to get a session key to be used for the requests to the backend:

 * **Command Line:**
   1. Inside `BackendWebApp` folder execute `gradle getAuthToken`